MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 # Add authentication to your Teams bot

-This document helps you to use Azure Bot Service v4 SDK authentication, based on OAuth 2.0.
-This makes it easier to develop a bot that can use authentication tokens based on the user's credentials.
-You can create bots in Microsoft Teams that can access resources on behalf of the user, such as a mail service.
+This document helps you to use Azure Bot Service v4 SDK authentication, based on OAuth 2.0, and makes it easier to develop a bot that can use authentication tokens based on the user's credentials.
+You can create bots in Teams that can access resources for the user, such as a mail service.

 OAuth 2.0 is an open standard for authentication and authorization used by Azure Active Directory (AAD) and many other identity providers.
 A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.

 For more information about how the Azure Bot Service handles authentication, see [user authentication within a conversation](https://aka.ms/azure-bot-authentication).

-The document scope includes:
+The scope of the document is to:

 - **How to create an authentication-enabled bot**.
-You will use [cs-auth-sample][teams-auth-bot-cs] to handle user sign in credentials and to generate the authentication token.
+You'll use [cs-auth-sample][teams-auth-bot-cs] to handle user sign-in credentials and to generate the authentication token.
 - **How to deploy the bot to Azure and associate it with an identity provider**.
-The provider issues a token based on user sign in credentials.
-The bot can use the token to access resources, such as a mail service, which require authentication.
+The provider issues a token based on user sign-in credentials.
+The bot can use the token to access resources, such as a mail service, which requires authentication.
 For more information, see [Microsoft Teams authentication flow for bots](auth-flow-bot.md).
 - **How to integrate the bot within Microsoft Teams**.
 After the bot has been integrated, you can sign in and exchange messages with it in a chat.

 ## Prerequisites

-Before you work with adding authentication to your Teams bot, you must have an understanding of the following:
+Ensure you've working knowledge of the following technologies:

 * Knowledge of [bot basics][concept-basics], [managing state][concept-state], the [dialogs library][concept-dialogs], and how to [implement sequential conversation flow][simple-dialog].
 * Knowledge of Azure and OAuth 2.0 development.
 * [ngrok](https://ngrok.com/download) latest version (only for devbox testing) or any equivalent tunneling solution
 * The current versions of Visual Studio and Git.
 * Azure account.
-If required, you can create an [Azure free account](https://azure.microsoft.com/free/).
+If necessary, create an [Azure free account](https://azure.microsoft.com/free/).

 ## Create an Azure bot